freewriters-haitang/english/content/posts/000310-theinitium.md

 Because web fictions for female readers have enjoyed wide readership, and victims and families spoke out online, the case sparked public outcry.
 Yet criticism did not change the outcome—all adult authors received criminal records.

 After the “deep-sea fishing” incident of 2024, the big fish were convicted and imprisoned.
 Haitang temporarily shut down, then reopened.
 Some authors resumed writing—as if nothing had happened.
 But this year, a darker sequel emerged: since April, authors across China, including some who had deleted accounts after the Jingxi arrests, were contacted by **Lanzhou police**.
-They were summoned for questioning and detention over the same charge: profiting from obscene material.
+They were summoned for questioning and detention over the same charge: **profiting from obscene material**.

 Hundreds of authors are reportedly affected, mostly small-time writers with little income, low readership, and only a few works.
 They were the “small fry” left behind in the previous raid—assumed safe, but now under Lanzhou Police's net.